Azure/Avere/docs/azure_vm_provision_best_practices.md

 ## Abstract

-Using a combination of Azure compute scalable infrastructure and the Avere vFXT we were able decrease the 95th percentile of the boot time and payload read of 1000 VMs by 72% from 37.7 minutes down to 10.5 minutes.
-This report discusses the various performance pitfalls to avoid and the optimizations available to ensure your VMs boot and are running your applications in the fastest possible time.
+Using the Azure compute scalable infrastructure and the Avere vFXT we were able to decrease the 95th percentile of the combined time of boot and payload read of 1000 virtual machines by 72% from 37.7 minutes down to 10.5 minutes.
+This report discusses the various performance pitfalls to avoid and the optimizations available to ensure the virtual machines boot and are running the target applications in the fastest possible time.

 ## Introduction

 A common question we hear from our HPC customers is how to boot thousands of virtual machines (VMs) quickly on Azure.
-Our first answer to customers is to use either of the Azure managed solutions such as [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) and [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).
-These two solutions remove the complexity of booting HPC sized compute workloads.
+Our first answer to customers is to use either of the Azure managed solutions such as [Azure CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/) or [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).
+These two solutions remove the complexity of provisioning and booting HPC sized compute workloads.

 However, some customers still want to deploy their own workloads from scratch or want the ability to fine tune and add features from the [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates).
 For these customers we did not have a best practices guide.
-This document explores booting 1000 VMs and provides some best practices for deploying VMs quickly on Azure.
+This document explores booting 1000 VMs and provides best practices for deploying VMs quickly on Azure.

 The main questions of this document are: